scottie-l/reading-notes/reading-notes-201/class-12.md

+# Notes - Day 12

-<a href = "https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/">"Chart.js API"</a>
+_<a href = "https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/">"Chart.js API"</a>_

 Charts are better for displaying data visually than tables.